What is the Architectural Experience Program (AXP)?

 NCARB’s Member Boards passed a rule requiring interns to submit their experience in reporting periods of no longer than six months and within two months of completion of each reporting period.

-Each time a new AXP training report is submitted, NCARB will update the student’s IDP Periodic Assessment Report, which is a detailed summary of the training progress.
-The AXP Periodic Assessment Report is a tool that can help students determine where additional training is needed.
+Each time a new AXP training report is submitted, NCARB will update the student’s AXP Report, which is a detailed summary of the training progress.
+The AXP Report is a tool that can help students determine where additional training is needed.

 How to Get Started